jdinunzio/jdinunzio.github.io/_posts/2016-08-28-common-features.md

 These languages have a lot in common.
 They usually are conceptually simple, with clean syntax and a small set of unifying concepts.
-But, what I find most fascinating is not the similitude between their design concepts, but they seem to have similar phylosophy on the way to write programs written them.
+But, what I find most fascinating is not the similitude between their design concepts, but that they seem to have similar phylosophy on the way programs are written in them.
 They seem to facilitate certain way to achieve answers than other more common languages seem to lack.

-**Smalltalk** is perhaps the best exponent of Object Oriented Programming paradigm.
-The OO languages that came after it copied and emphasized the wrong aspects of what OOP is to retrofit it into a more imperative and "efficient" implementation.
+**Smalltalk** is perhaps the best representative of Object Oriented Programming paradigm.
+The OO languages that came after it copied and emphasized the wrong aspects of what OOP is to retrofit a more imperative and "efficient" implementation.
 The key realization of Smalltalk is *message passing*, where you have a network of objects working together and comunicating by sending message.
 Every object knows the *protocol* to speak with the objects it needs (the messages these objects understands) but nothing else about them.
 That allows an easy replacement of objects with others which understand the same messages.
-And, since messages are implemented as methods, to be able to easily write replacement objects, it's convenient that every method be as short as possible and delegate as much as its work as possible to other objects.
+And, since messages are implemented as methods, to be able to easily write replacement objects, it's convenient for every method to be as short as possible and delegate as much of its work as possible to other objects.

 **Lisp**, as you may know, is a multiparadigm programming language.
 You can program